Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Her claim sought $1,500 — the estimated cost of repair or partial refund — plus interest and arbitration fees.

 Nguyen’s questions revealed ComfortFlow had not properly tested water pressure before installation, a critical step missing in their service checklist.
-Also, the warranty’s “damage caused by water pressure” clause was ambiguous and poorly explained to the consumer.
+Also, the warranty’s damage caused by water pressure” clause was ambiguous and poorly explained to the consumer.

 After careful deliberation, the arbitrator ruled partially in Maria's favor in October 2023.
 He ordered ComfortFlow to refund $1,200 toward a replacement unit or repairs and pay $300 toward Maria’s arbitration costs.
 However, costs beyond that were deemed outside the scope of the warranty.

-Though Maria had hoped for a full refund, she felt the ruling was fair and appreciated the quicker resolution compared to court litigation.
+the claimant had hoped for a full refund, she felt the ruling was fair and appreciated the quicker resolution compared to court litigation.
 She also learned the importance of reading warranties thoroughly and maintaining documentation of all communications.

 Maria’s water heater was finally fixed in November, restoring hot showers and peace of mind.
 Her case became a small but valuable victory in the ongoing battle for consumer rights in West Covina and beyond.